-Eighty-three reports (6.5%) were considered serious (refer to serious AEFI definition above).
-Of these, 73 individuals were admitted to hospital.
-These included 17 individuals hospitalized after anaphylaxis or other allergic event, 26 for neurological investigations/monitoring (including two for transverse myelitis, three for seizure, 10 for stroke, two hemorrhage with one associated encephalopathy, one meningitis, and eight for undiagnosed weakness, numbness, syncope, lethargy, or altered level of consciousness), 12 for chest pain/cardiac events, 10 pulmonary embolism, one respiratory distress, one for a pregnancy related complication, one sepsis with myocarditis, three for thrombocytopenia, and two for thrombosis with thrombocytopenia syndrome (described further below).
+Eighty-four reports (6.1%) were considered serious (refer to serious AEFI definition above).
+Of these, 77 individuals were admitted to hospital.
+These included 13 individuals hospitalized after anaphylaxis, 19 for a neurological diagnosis (including two for transverse myelitis, three for seizure, 10 for stroke, two cerebral hemorrhage with one associated encephalopathy, one meningitis, and one Guillain-Barre Syndrome), 11 for cardiac events (including eight for myocardial infarction and three for perimyocarditis), 10 pulmonary embolism, one respiratory distress, one for a pregnancy related complication, four for thrombocytopenia, and three for thrombosis with thrombocytopenia syndrome (described further below).
+The remaining reports were for individuals who were hospitalized for monitoring of allergic, neurological, or cardiac symptoms but without a medically diagnosed event.

-Death is reportable as an adverse event when it occurs within 30 days of vaccination and no other clear cause of death has been established.7 Death may also be recorded as the outcome of a specific reportable event.
+Death is reportable as an adverse event when it occurs within 30 days of vaccination and no other clear cause of death has been established.9 Death may also be recorded as the outcome of a specific reportable event.
 Eight serious AEFI reports were received for individuals who died within 30 days of receiving a COVID-19 vaccine.
 For two of the deaths, vaccination was not considered to be a contributing factor by health care providers who attended and investigated the death based on the individuals' medical history.
 One death occurred in an elderly individual with underlying medical conditions; the coroner deemed this death not unexpected and further investigation into the cause of death was not conducted.
 Another death occurred in a long term care resident following deterioration with reduction in oral intake, without a clear underlying cause of death identified.
 Finally, one death occurred in an individual with an underlying lung condition who passed away 24 days after vaccination.
 Investigation into the cause of death was still underway.

 For two individuals, death was the outcome of cardiac arrest.
 Both were elderly individuals with multiple underlying medical conditions.
-A third death occurred in an elderly individual following a stroke and hospital admission (included in hospitalized count above).
+The third death occurred in an elderly individual following a stroke and hospital admission (included in hospitalized count above).
 This individual had previous history of stroke along with other medical conditions.